liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

     repository server.

 To verify your artifacts are deployed, navigate to the *Repositories* page of your Nexus OSS server and select your repository.
-Notice a window appears below displaying the Liferay artifacts now deployed to your repository.
+A window appears below displaying the Liferay artifacts now deployed to your repository.

 ![Figure 2.21: Your repository server now provides access to your Liferay Maven artifacts.](../../images/maven-verify-deployment2.png)